vinaygaba/RubberStamp/README.md

 ![Feature Image](images/FeatureImage.png)

-RubberStamp is an Android library that makes it easy for you to add a stamp, logo or watermark to your images.
+RubberStamp is an Android library that makes it easy for you to watermark your images.

 Screenshots
 ------------